smithwrinch/creative_coding2/week6/README.md

 # line changes most drastically is called the "elbow"

 ```
 Here I am trying to find the optimal amount of principle components to be used for analysis.
-Due to the small dataset, I opted for a 80% confidence level which came to 20 components
+Due to the small dataset, I opted for a 80% confidence level which came to about 20 components
 \
 ![std](img/variance.png)
 ```